CharlyReux/evolvable-by-design-tutorial/README.md

 - The location of the id is changed from the URL to the request body.
 - A non-admin user is not allowed to delete a card anymore.

-To solve that, we leverage Semantic data and the OpenApi Specification.
+To solve that, we leverage Semantic data and the OpenAPI Specification.
 With an OpenAPI specification enhanced with Semantic descriptors like this one:
 ```yml
 paths: